Language selection

 human pathogen means a micro-organism, nucleic acid or protein that

-• (a) is listed in any of Schedules 2 to 4 or in Part 2 of Schedule 5; or
+• (a) is listed in the registry or in Part 2 of the schedule; or

 licence